 This stress syndrome occurs as a reaction to stress from harsh and largely damaging, unpredictable events.
 The person gains a heightened awareness of one’s surroundings, quickly responding to any potential danger that can harm them.
 In this case, the response would be adaptive, especially in dangerous environments.
 So these mothers warned their children of potential dangers, communicating “it’s a dangerous world and you must be careful”.

-What an expecting woman encounters in her day by day, the air she breathes, the love she feels, the chemicals she is being exposed to, and the emotions she lives are shared.
-Her baby takes these maternal contributions, making them their own.
+What an expecting woman encounters in her day by day, the air she breathes, the love she feels, the chemicals she is being exposed to, and the emotions she lives are shared with her baby.
+They take these maternal contributions, making them their own.
 So how can we promote well being and health to the next generation?
-We must be aware that learning is essential – and it begins much earlier than previously thought.
+We must be aware that learning is essential –and it begins much earlier than previously thought.
 What does this mean?
 We can now analyze the tiny individual dots that create the larger image.
 We have begun to unravel the link between nature and nurture: how our environment can communicate with us and alter us, sometimes forever.
-Our DNA is a script, not a template, and how we frame the events in our lives can change the physical expression of cellular biology and this will give meaning to our lives and future generations.
+Our DNA is a script, not a template, and how we frame the events in our lives can change the physical expression of cellular biology, and this will give meaning to our lives and future generations.
 In other words, we have the power to compose biological unfoldings.
 This is powerful.